-He was probably 62 at the time, rode his bike to school most mornings from Redstone, Colorado 45 miles through windy mountain roads to the Spring Valley Campus outside of Glenwood Springs, then trained the ski team running with them all of the way, then the Mountain Orientation team, then taught Kayaking on the Crystal river, then rode his bike back home.
+He was probably 62-65 at the time, rode his bike to school most mornings from Redstone, Colorado 45 miles through windy mountain roads to the Spring Valley Campus outside of Glenwood Springs, then trained the ski team running with them all of the way, then the Mountain Orientation team, then taught Kayaking on the Crystal river, then rode his bike back home.
 He was a beast!
 Though there are many stories about Roget, some I even witnessed, The one I remembered this morning had to do with a kayak lesson on the Crystal River.
 It was April, the river was moving very quickly, and it was snow a few hours before, so it was very cold.
 The lesson of the day was just to ferry across the river and end up directly across from where you started.
 Ha!
 Impossible!

 Excuse my french here but is was truly a “No Fucking Way!” moment.
 It could be done, I had just seen it.
 With the adeptness and reflexes of a cat, he just found the perfect line of the boat, mind, current and water and ferried to the other side without even a single stroke of the paddle.
 Not even a little bit tense, and actually he was giggling.
-What happened to us, the students, next was a comedy of errors and effort, wet and cold, boats and people floating downstream, arms and bodies exhausted from effort and moments of success and all of us in one degree or another fighting the current.
-All the while I hear Roget even to this day yelling “Lean Downstream!
+Perfect timing, perfect leverage, and flowing with the river not against it.
+What happened to us, the students, was a comedy of errors and effort, wet and cold, boats and people floating downstream, arms and bodies exhausted from effort and moments of success and all of us in one degree or another fighting the current.
+I still hear Roget yelling “Lean Downstream!
 Don’t fight the current! “and I haven’t been in a kayak for years.”

 After my playing this morning, I started giggling about Roget.
 Knowing this is what it is like to meditate.
 Distraction racing towards you , fears, worries, and disbelief that anyone could ever make it look easy to navigate through the constant stream of thoughts and feelings.
 Also knowing, that it has been done, with right thought and right action, and intuition.
 I have seen the same laughter and giggling from my Sifu.
 I have felt it at times in myself.
 “Don’t fight the current”!
+“Lean down stream!”
 It can be done.